daym/tp2cc/README.md

 ## Limitations

 Since we don't want to special-case all the things, non-packed records are stored in a C compatible way (alignment of each field is a natural multiple of its offset).
-These kind of records basically didn't exist in Turbo Pascal (all records were packed).
+These kind of records basically didn't exist in TP-style Pascal (all records were packed).
 Free Pascal has a default alignment of 2 Byte for those.

 When user is specifying "packed" records, we make a best effort to actually pack them.
 If you see GCC warnings about packed being ignored you know where the limits are.